Estate planning involves living trusts, wills, a general power of attorney, healthcare power of attorney, and living wills.

 In addition to ordinary wills that state your wishes for your property when you die, the laws of some states permit “living wills” that instruct your doctors to withhold life support equipment while you are alive.
 A living will is important if you become comatose with no hope of regaining consciousness.
 Your “living will” should be written in a document separate from your ordinary will, and you should re-sign and re-date it every few years to comply with your state law and to reaffirm your preferences.
 Give a copy of your “living will” to your doctors and a close family member.
 Your lawyer can help you write a “living will” and advise you about re-signing it every few years to keep it valid.

 Reducing Costs on your Estate

 Federal and state taxes may be deducted from your property before it is transferred to your heirs.
-A federal estate tax applies if the value of your property exceeds a “unified credit”.
-In addition, most states impose inheritance tax.
+A federal estate tax applies if the value of your property exceeds a “unified credit.”
+Also, most states impose an inheritance tax.
 Your lawyer can help you prepare an estate plan that will reduce these taxes.
 For example, your lawyer may suggest that you make gifts before you die to reduce taxes, hold property in joint tenancy with your spouse, transfer ownership of life insurance policies to your spouse or heirs, or use a trust arrangement.
-Your lawyer can also help you shift the tax responsibility among heirs if you would like some of them to receive their shares without being taxed on it.
+Your lawyer can also help you shift the tax responsibility among heirs if you would like some of them to receive their shares without being taxed on them.

 Reducing Probate Costs